ulissesbcorrea/Cost-Sensitive_Bert_and_Transformers/README.md

 This repo is tested on Python 3.6+, PyTorch 1.0.0+ and TensorFlow 2.0.

-**IMPORTANT: You must uninstall any previously installed version of transforms you might have.
-For this reason, it is best you use a virtual environment.**

 ** IMPORTANT: You must uninstall any previously installed version of transforms you might have.
 For this reason, it is best you use a virtual environment. **

 Like Transformers, it is a good idea install this package in a [virtual environment](https://docs.python.org/3/library/venv.html).